Contact us | Post

 The Pomi-T Study

 This randomised controlled trial has now completed.
-The results were announced as a full oral presentation at the world's largest and most prestigious cancer conference ASCO in June 2013.
+The results were announced as a full oral presentation at the world's largest and most prestigious cancer conference ASCO in 2013.
 The full paper was published in a Nature Journal in 2014.
+In 2016, a further trial was conducted and published which confirmed the very low progression of PSA in men taking Pomi-T on surveillance but also confirmed that this correlated with underlying control of disease seen on MRI (read second paper).

-Further studies involving this supplement are ongoing.
+Further studies involving this supplement are planned in men with more advances prostate cancer, to help urinary symptoms in men with benign disease and help prevent or relieve arthritis in women on hormone therapies.
 In the mean time the manufacturers who supplied this supplement for this trial have now made it available to the public - link to Pomi-T website.

 The supplement used in this trial had the highest practicable quality assurance, including specific test for authenticity, purify and lack of heavy metal or bacterial contamination of the ingredients.
 In addition, an independent academic body performed mass spectrometry to ensure no unexpected additives were present.
 The original manufacturers agreed with the clinical trials committee to continue this high quality assurance programme but unfortunately unregulated copies have since appeared on some UK and international websites.
 If you are interested in taking Pomi-T we recommend you refer to the original regulated website and avoid discount stores which may not adhere to the same quality assurance.